-The District was organized, created and established pursuant to an order of the Texas Commission on Environmental Quality dated March 16, 2006, and operates in accordance with Section 52, Article III and Section 59, Article XVI of the Texas Constitution and the Texas Water Code, Chapters 49 and 54.
-The Board of Directors held its first meeting on August 8, 2006 and the first bonds were issued on June 23, 2016.
+The District was organized, created and established pursuant to an order of the Texas Commission on Environmental Quality dated March 16, 2006 and the 83rd Legislature, Senate Bill 1824, codified as Chapter 8470, Texas Special District Local Laws Code, effective September 1, 2013, under Section 59, Article XVI and Section 52, Article III of the Texas Constitution and operates in accordance with the Texas Water Code, Chapters 49 and 54.
+The Board of Directors held its first meeting on September 20, 2013.

-The District's primary activities include construction, maintenance and operation of water, sewer, drainage, parks and recreational facilities.
-As further discussed in Note 9, the District is responsible for the construction of certain road facilities within the boundaries of the District, which are considered capital assets of Fort Bend County.
+The District's primary activities include construction, maintenance and operation of water, sewer, drainage, parks and recreational and road facilities.
 The District has contracted with various consultants to provide services to operate and administer the affairs of the District.
 The District has no employees, related payroll or pension costs.